lockhinator/fivem-typescript-boilerplate/README.md

 Use `yarn prettier` to validate your code formatting.

 Use `yarn prettier:fix` to automatically fix your code formatting.

+Use `yarn test` to run the test suite.

 ### Production
 Build your production ready code with `yarn build`.